ravir4/DevOpsInsights/about_team.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# About Team
+# About Team Dynamics

 {{site.data.keyword.DRA_full}} Team employs social coding analysis to identify the level of interaction between team members so that the team can fix unproductive practices.
 {:shortdesc}

-After you open {{site.data.keyword.DRA_short}} from your toolchain, click **Team**.
+After you open {{site.data.keyword.DRA_short}} from your toolchain, click **Team Dyanamics**.
 From there, you can select an analytic category to dive deeper into your team's collaboration habits and practices.
 What each set of data indicates can vary from team to team, and you can drill down into each visualization for help and guidance.

 ## Data categories